idarlm/imt3603-project/Reports/Marthe.md

   - To improve it: Use rotation animation, and set a "right rotation" field and check if it matches.
 Would only need as many cubes as symbols we want in the passcode, a lot less resources.

 ## Reflection
-A personal **reflection** about the key concepts you learnt during the course.
 - Started without any knowledge<br>
 I started this course with no knowledge about game programming.
 I also had no previous experience with Unity or other game engines, so it took some time to learn how to use it and get into the logic of game programming.

 - Some people in the group had experience with Unity<br>

 In our group we had two people with no previous knowledge, including me, and two who already had some expirience with Unity and game programming.
 Because of this, we had set some high expectations for our game, but understood that some of us had to do more work than others because of our mixed knowledge.
 In the time we had to work with the game, I used a lot of time in the begining to try and understand what Unity was and how to use it.
 Consepts I learned about Unity was for example its itegrated input system for movement and interactions.
 However, this was not one of my taskt in the project.
 I also learned making game objects, serializable fields that's visible in Unity, making prefabs and adding materials to gameobjects.
 I would say my knowledge about Unity at the end of the projects is very limited still, because I used my time on what I specifically needed to know to do my own parts of the game.